14 Spots For Great Fried Chicken In London

-A wise person in our office once said “I feel like fried chicken is great because you can easily have it, like, twice a day”, and to that we say, why not three times?
+A tempting golden-labradoodle-like exterior, crispy coating, and juicy meat inside.
 Few things have the same kind of presence that fried chicken does in London.
 From six hot wings for three quid to crispy bags of Taiwanese crunch, these are the spots to head to when you’re craving fried chicken.

 Inconsistency is a perennial problem when it comes to fried chicken, but not when it comes to Bao’s Taiwanese fried chicken.
 The batter is light but significant, more rain jacket than parka, and the ratio of white meat to crunch is pretty, pretty good.
 Hot sauce-wise, we’re talking a sharp vinegary number drizzled on top.
 Ask for some extra on the side and ask for another portion of chicken after your first.
 Four or five pieces won’t touch the sides.

 The Best Broasted

 The chicken broasted at this excellent Syrian spot in Willesden Green is the kind of thing you’d happily travel across London to get your hands on.
 There’s just so much about it that’s great.
 From the crunchy, sweet breading that clings to every succulent piece of meat, to the selection of pickles, the pot of creamy toum, and the chipped potatoes that come with it, it’s moving and memorable stuff.
 You might be tempted to get a single-person half-chicken order.
 Don’t.
 The spices in this chicken make it taste even better the next day, so you have to make sure you have plenty leftover.